rickhull/device_control/README.md

 ```

 A Controller names its input `measure`, and it introduces a `setpoint`, and
 the difference between setpoint and measure is the error.
+For now, just output
+the error.

 #### Thermostat